Checkmarx/kics/docs/integrations.md

 ```

 ### Example Results
-When your pipeline executes, it will run this jobs.
+When your pipeline executes, it will run this job.
 If KICS finds any issues, it will fail the build.

 #### Pipeline Failure